shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-a-placement-group.md

 **Placement List** under each
 placement group for the publisher.

-## Move Existing placements to a different placement group
+## Move existing placements to a different placement group

 Check the boxes for all the placements you want to move to another new placement group, then click